-Libraries are advised to adopt the schedule even though they may not have all the records listed in it.
-The general schedule establishes the timeframe for the disposal of records that are no longer required for administrative, financial, or legal purposes.
-Adopting the schedule will also enable the library to dispose of designated records without prior approval of the Wisconsin Historical Society.
-Previously, only those public libraries that had filed individual retention schedules with the Public Records Board and obtained a waiver from the Wisconsin Historical Society were permitted to dispose of records without prior notification and approval.
+On June 12, 2017, the Wisconsin Public Records Board approved a new General Records Schedule for Wisconsin's Public Libraries and Public Library Systems.
+The general schedule (GRS) establishes the timeframe for the disposal of records that are no longer required for administrative, financial, or legal purposes.
+Adopting the schedule enables a public library entity to dispose of designated records without prior approval of the Wisconsin Historical Society.
+(Previously, only those public libraries that had filed individual retention schedules with the Public Records Board and obtained a waiver from the Wisconsin Historical Society were permitted to dispose of records without prior notification and approval.)